NitorCreations/DomainReverseMapper/README.md

 ### Using from command-line

-Download the latest executable .jar from [Releases](https://github.com/NitorCreations/DomainReverseMapper/releases/tag/drm-1.0-standalone).
+Download the latest executable .jar from [Releases](https://github.com/NitorCreations/DomainReverseMapper/releases/tag/drm-1.1-standalone).
 Run this archive in classpath that also contains your domain model classes.
 So let's say your domain model is in `domain.jar`, you can execute Domain Reverse Modeler with

-    java -cp domain.jar:drm-dore.jar com.nitorcreations.DomainMapperCli -p com.mycompany.domain
+    java -cp domain.jar:drm-core-1.1.jar com.nitorcreations.DomainMapperCli -p com.mycompany.domain

 This will scan all classes under the package `com.mycompany.domain` and output the .dot file to your console output.
 If you want to write it to file use switch `-f filename.dot`.
 If you need to scan multiple packages use format `-p "com.package1, com.package2"`.